 The solutions presented focus on mapping All-to-All type collective communication operations, AllGather and AllReduce to the MapReduce model as Map-AllGather and Map-AllReduce patterns.
 Map-AllGather collects the outputs from all the map tasks and distributes the gathered data to all the workers after a combine operation.
 Map-AllReduce primitive combines the results of the Map Tasks based on a reduction operation and delivers the result to all the workers.
 We also present the MapReduceMergeBroadcast as a canonical model representative of most iterative MapReduce frameworks.

 We present prototype implementations of Map-AllGather and Map-AllReduce primitives for Twister4Azure and Hadoop (called H-Collectives).
-We achieved up to 33% improvement for KMeansClustering and up to 50% improvement with Multi-Dimensional Scaling in addition to the improved user friendliness.
+We achieved up to 33% improvement for K-means Clustering and up to 50% improvement with Multi-Dimensional Scaling in addition to the improved user friendliness.
 In some cases, collective communication operations virtually eliminated almost all the overhead of the computations.

 Background